 An internationally known expert in radiation monitoring, Dr. Yoder led Landauer's transition from film and thermoluminescent dosimetry technology to optically stimulated luminescence, an assignment that required strategic planning and direction in areas spanning scientific research, product development, manufacturing, laboratory operations and marketing.
 From 1993 to 2001, he was Vice President of Operations and managed Landauer's manufacturing and analytical laboratory activities in addition to overseeing research and development programs.

 Dr. Yoder is a member of NCRP and former President of the Council on Ionizing Radiation Measurements and Standards.
 He has served on several national and international committees to develop dosimetry standards.
 He was a member of a National Research Council committee that examined the accuracy of film badge measurements made during atmospheric nuclear weapons testing.
-He currently heads the Advisory Committee for the School of Health Sciences at Purdue University.

 Dr. Yoder earned his MS and PhD degrees in Bionucleonics at Purdue University and received a BS in Pre-Medicine from Davidson College.
 He also completed the Executive Program at Stanford University.
 He is Certified in Comprehensive Health Physics by the American Board of Health Physics.